tellefs/ML-projects/README.md

 Project 1:
-Files and description of Project 1 is located in the project1 folder.
+The report, as well as code, datafiles and figures are located in the project1 folder.

 Project 2: